JoeRupp/rock-paper-scissors/README.md

 ### Collaborators
 - [**Joe Rupp**](https://github.com/JoeRupp)

+### Developer Note & Learning Goals
+This project was a blast to work on!
+It gave me an opportunity to build a simple game completely from scratch using HTML, CSS, and JavaScript.
+All designs and artwork were also created by me using Illustrator.
+By the end of the project, I had a great overview of how all the different technologies interacted with one another to create the final deliverable.
+Throughout the project, I focused on the below goals:

+- Write DRY JavaScript, and use class-to-class interaction to perform most of the functionality.
+- Write clean and easy to naviagte CSS and HTML.
+And explore more CSS to make a great user expereince.
+- Differeniate between the Data Model and the DOM - utilizing event delegation and event listeners to handle how things get displayed/manipulated.
+- Break down large problems into steps to find better solitions by working through things slowly and methodically, as opposed to looking for outside help.

 ### Installation Steps
 1. Fork this repo to create your own copy.
 2. Clone your newly-forked repo.
 Make sure SSH is selected.